Jaxkr/PiPress/README.md

 - Usually makes files 2 to 3 times larger.
 - You need the 1 GB file [pi-billion.txt](https://stuff.mit.edu/afs/sipb/contrib/pi/pi-billion.txt) in order for this to work.

+## Planned features:
+- Add support for arbitrary format binary files and folders of files.

 # Example

 Given the following input file: